Sleep Apnea in Children: Symptoms, Causes, and How to Check Your Child

 Several factors can contribute to the causes of sleep apnea and understanding them can help you pinpoint potential risks.
 Some common causes of obstructive sleep apnea in children include:

-• Enlarged Tonsils and Adenoids: These are the most common culprits behind obstructive sleep apnea, as they can block the airway during sleep.
+• Enlarged Tonsils or Adenoids: These are common culprits obstructing airflow during sleep.

 What to Do if You Suspect Sleep Apnea in Your Child